Complete Guide for Dump Trucks

 Side Dump Truck

 A side dump truck also known as an SDT consists of a 3-axle tractor pulling a 2-axle semi-trailer.
 It has hydraulic rams that tilt the dump body onto its side, spilling the material to either the left or right side of the trailer.
-The key advantages of the side dump are that it allows rapid unloading and can carry more weight.
+The key advantages of using an SDT are that it allows rapid unloading and can carry more weight.

 In addition, it is almost immune to upset or tipping over while dumping, unlike the semi end dumps which are very prone to tipping over.
 It is, however, highly likely that a side dump trailer will tip over if dumping is stopped prematurely.

 Also, when dumping loose materials or cobble sized stone, the side dump can become stuck if the pile becomes wide enough to cover too much of the trailer’s wheels.